 1. Uranus is the seventh planet from the Sun

-Uranus is the sixth planet from the Sun in our Solar system
+Uranus is the seventh planet from the Sun in our Solar system.

 2. It was the first planet to be discovered through a telescope